fatiando/agu2021/README.md

 1. Perform topographic correction and equivalent-source interpolation using [Harmonica](https://github.com/fatiando/harmonica)

 💻 Access the tutorial and **run it online** at: https://github.com/fatiando/tutorials

+The slides are for a 5-minute lightning talk.

 ![Screenshot of our poster](https://github.com/fatiando/agu2021/raw/main/poster.png)